darrendariustan/Stocks-Portfolio-Optimizer/README.md

 - **Plotly & Matplotlib**: For interactive data visualization
 - **OpenAI API**: For AI-powered stock analysis and recommendations
 - **Pandas & NumPy**: For data manipulation and analysis

-## 🎥 Demo

-Check out the [App-demo.webm](App-demo.webm) file for a demonstration of the application in action.